 Seville Road State School established in 1956 is situated in the southern suburb of Holland Park approximately 9 km from the city centre of Brisbane - an area serviced by a number of other state and private schools.
-Enrolment at the school is approximately 160 and which has large classroom spaces in which to learn (furnished with modern furniture) and improved access to ICT.
+Enrolment at the school in 2011 was approximately 145.
+Our school has large classroom spaces in which to learn (furnished with modern furniture) and improved access to ICT.
 The school is characterised by well-maintained grounds, excellent facilities, a committed staff and exceptional students.
-Our mantra is "Being the Best Me I Can Be" and this is made a reality in our behaviour management, continual review of our teaching and learning programs and focus on Responsibility, Respect and Safety.
+Our mantra is "Being the Best Me I Can Be" and this is made a reality in our behaviour management, continual review of our teaching and learning programs and focus on Responsibility, Respect, Safety and Learning.